laravel/docs/collections.md

 <a name="method-union"></a>
 #### `union()` {#collection-method}

 The `union` method adds the given array to the collection.
-If the given array contains keys that are already in the collection, the collection's values will be preferred:
+If the given array contains keys that are already in the original collection, the original collection's values will be preferred:

     $collection = collect([1 => ['a'], 2 => ['b']]);